 The tongue looks normal, and there is no obvious abnormal appearance.
 The tongue does NOT look red, nor particularly inflamed.

 For many people, the exact cause cannot be pin-pointed.
 This can be extremely frustrating, as it makes any treatment very difficult.
 It is quite common for sufferers of burning tongue sensations to also have anxiety and depression, although it is not clear if this is a possible cause of the burning syndrome, or a result of the constant discomfort from the syndrome.

-The best toothpaste that does NOT contain sodium lauryl sulfate is from TheraBreath.
-I actually recommend the TheraBreath Oxygenating toothpaste, which I believe works better than the normal version!
+The best toothpaste that does NOT contain Sodium Lauryl Sulfate is from TheraBreath.
+I recommend the standard TheraBreath toothpaste available from Amazon.